 What irritates here firstly is the false binary choice.
 Either there is the deconstruction of the idea of character or there is that with a safe space for Wood’s innocent mimesis.
 In other words a sense of existential doom, of nihilism, of a world devoid of meaning of “personality” as a fluid suggestion and not a fixed objective idea, have been banished by James Wood.

-Secondly what irritates about this is the implication that Modernism just somehow showed up as a concept, as a lark among some artists instead of the frenzied violent passionate intellectual and spiritual response to the advent of the Modern and the collapse of the reactionary second phase of the ancient regime – put in place by everyone’s favorite Beat poet and anti-Modernist, and reactionary monarchist, Metternich.
+Secondly what irritates about this is the implication that Modernism just somehow showed up as a concept, as a lark among some artists instead of the frenzied violent passionate intellectual, and spiritual response to the advent of the Modern and the collapse of the reactionary second phase of the ancien regime – put in place by everyone’s favorite Beat poet and anti-Modernist, and reactionary monarchist, Metternich (with help from a cast of thousands).
 What irritates here is that the writers Wood is so disdainful of believe that our innocence had been lost in the mud and terror of the Somme and in Conrad’s Heart of Darkness.(as the high priest of reactionary fascism, Eliot put it: I had not thought death had undone so many).
 And beyond that exactly who are these finest writers?
-Notice that Wood mentions no one and we assume he leaves the warrant blank because if he did he’d have to actually make his case.
+Notice that Wood mentions no one and we assume he leaves the warrant blank because if he didn’t, he’d have to actually make his case.
 And he can’t.
-And notice also the absence of any editorial correction as in how did he get away with making a sweeping unsupported statement while complaining about sloppiness in writing?
-And let’s be honest as Wood is not being honest and it falls to us to tell the truth.
+And notice also the absence of any editorial correction as in, how did he get away with making a sweeping unsupported statement while complaining about sloppiness in writing?
+And let’s be honest as Wood is not being honest, and it falls to us to tell the truth.
 Take note that a bold statement devoid of evidence is one of Wood’s favorite ripostes to any number of critics (a point to which we shall arrive shortly) Innocent mimesis?
-What does that mean exactly except that Mr. Wood is speaking about the ruptured Eden of his own religious upbringing.
+What does that mean exactly, except that Mr. Wood is speaking about the ruptured Eden of his own religious upbringing.
 Innocent mimesis is without meaning beyond that, is without meaning in any practical sense and should make any reasonable person nervous.

-Well, we are not the one who grew up with religious zealots speaking in tongues and we are not the one who fled from that to the big sinful city to work for that bastion of lefty decadence, The Guardian.
-Far be it from The Ink to write a bit of fiction but were we to imagine a literary zealot harping about a need to return to some imagined 19th century arcadia, with its innocent mimesis, we could do worse than to invent a fluffy thug or condescending smurf in an endless and agonizing siege against a spiritual DUI and who ran away from a cult and substituted literature for a god that failed him.
+Well, we are not the one who grew up with religious zealots speaking in tongues, and we are not the one who fled from that to the big sinful city to work for that bastion of lefty decadence, The Guardian.
+Far be it from The Ink to write a bit of fiction but were we to imagine a literary zealot harping about a need to return to some imagined 19th century arcadia, with its innocent mimesis, we could do worse than to invent a fluffy thug or condescending smurf, in an endless and agonizing siege against a spiritual DUI, and who ran away from a cult and substituted literature for a god that failed him.
+Or, as a late and sometimes missed wit put it in a slightly different context: Having lost his faith, Wood, absent any proof, believed that he had found his reason.
 And it is well worth noting that critics of Wood are quick to point out the irritating ease with which his religious upbringing seems to intrude on his criticism.
-We also notice that it is mentioned in passing with a kind of writerly shrug of the shoulders and a well everyone knows that tone when in truth it should be nailed to the church door or at least the forehead of the gobs at The New Yorker who have given this punk a platform because it speaks directly not only to Wood’s reactionary religious anti-modernist spin but it suggests a template for his excuses for bigotry and fascism.
+We also notice that it is mentioned in passing with a kind of writerly shrug of the shoulders, and a well everyone knows that tone when in truth it should be nailed to the church door, or at least the forehead of the gobs at The New Yorker, who have given this punk a platform, because it speaks directly not only to Wood’s reactionary religious anti-modernist spin, but it suggests a template for his excuses for bigotry and fascism.
 A point about which we will have more to say below.

 Well, yawn and vomit.

 And that’s it isn’t it?
-In Wood’s mind the world is still small and even somehow quaint and people reread Flaubert and no doubt in French and consider it gouache to mention that he was a coke snorting whore hound who died from syphilis.
+In Wood’s mind the world is still small and even somehow quaint, if not artisanal, and people reread Flaubert, and no doubt in French and consider it gouache to mention that he was a coke snorting whore hound, who died from syphilis.